Romerico234/Murder-Mystery-Project/README.md

 **Credit:**
 - *Older Version:* Collaborated with Michael Reifer where we developed the program and storyline.
 Utilized starter code provided by Dr. Dastyni Loksa.
 - *Newer Version:* This version was done completely independently.
-I slighlty changed the original storyline (clarified and used different clues).
-I only utilized the helper methods and the game loop functionality from the starter code Dr. Loksa provided.
+I slightly changed the original storyline (used different clues) and I only utilized the helper methods and game loop functionality from the Dr. Loksa's starter code.

 Next, I will explain how to reach the endings.
-I am including this section because reaching the conclusion requires you to interpret the clues.
+I am including this section because reaching one of the endings requires you to interpret the clues.
 If you have the time, I highly recommend skipping this part until you have gotten stuck or lost.

 ## Endings
 This game offers two possible conclusions:
 1. Collect all evidence (straightforward).
 2. Deciphering the code to the safe.

-The first ending requires knowing the game mechanics.
+The first ending simply requires knowing the game mechanics.
 I will discuss the intuition behind the code for the safe.

 ## How to determine the 8-digit code to the safe: